fprime-community/fprime-workshop-led-blinker/docs/prerequisites.md

 3. 5GB of free disk space, 8 GB of RAM
 4. Knowledge of the command line for your operating system (Bash, PowerShell, etc).

-The following steps elaborate on the F´ [installation guide](https://nasa.github.io/fprime/INSTALL.html) with specifics for the F´ system reference used by this class.
 We include a breakdown of setup for each common OS type.
 Users may consult the troubleshooting section of the installation guide if problems arise.

-## Step 1: Setting Up An Ubuntu Virtual Machine and Necessary Packages
+## Step 1: Setting Up An Ubuntu Machine and Necessary Packages

 In this section we will set up Linux to run on each type of laptop.
-This is typically done through the use of virtual machines and/or emulation.
+This is typically done through the use of virtual machines and/or emulation unless the laptop already runs linux.
 Please follow the instructions for the operating system you run on your laptop.
-Our goal will be to get up and running with Ubuntu 20.04 or 22.04 on each type of laptop. *This does not require dual booting*.
+Our goal will be to get up and running with Ubuntu 20.04 or 22.04 on each type of laptop.
+*This does not require dual booting*.

 **Note:** you will need one of the operating systems found here.
 If you run something else, try setting up an Ubuntu 20.04 virtual machine in something like VirtualBox.